Patel-Ronak/Password-Generator/README.md

 # Password-Generator
-My first project, where I created a password generator.
-I wanted to recieve input from the user regarding both password length, whether they wanted special characters, and if so, how many.
+This is a strong password generator that receives from the user regarding both password length, whether they wanted special characters, and if so, how many.
 The updated version works for all cases AFAIK.
-I also created a GUI for the password generator, which I have also included with the icon file.
-I utilized pyinstaller to create a .exe as well.
+I also created a GUI for the password generator, which I have also included with the icon file, and converted to a .exe file.